Sofie8/VERTHY/index.md

 ---

 {% capture text1 %}
-VERTHY stands for consultancy in ecological site restoration, remediation and biotechnology.
+VERTHY stands for consultancy in  remediation and ecological site restoration.
 We design microbe- and plant-based solutions that detoxify polluted environments and promote sustainable crop growth.
-From DNA to field trials, I translate microbial ecology into practical tools for cleaner soils and sustainable agriculture.
+From DNA to field trials, we translate microbial ecology into practical tools for cleaner soils and sustainable agriculture.
 {% endcapture %}

 {%